mpessini/wall-backend/README.md

 ![Wall](wall.png)

-In this project users can create a new account, sign in or enter as a visitor.
+In this project, users can create a new account, sign in or enter as a visitor.
 Users can create a post on a wall if they are logged, or just read the posts, if they aren't.
 This project was built using [Django](https://www.djangoproject.com/), [Django Rest Framework](https://www.django-rest-framework.org/) and [JWT](https://jwt.io/).

 ## Installation